ELISSA-Main/elissa3_wiki/wiki/main_page.md

 ┗ _config.yml       -> Configuration file for the GithubPages wiki theme
 ```

-The markdown files are placed in the `wiki/` folder and the corresponding subfolder based on the category.
+The markdown files are placed in the `wiki/` folder.
+If necessary, subfolders can be created to clean the directory.
 Look there for the necessary Markdown source file.

 ### Creating a New Page